kubedb/docs/docs/guides/pgbouncer/monitoring/using-prometheus-operator.md

 We need to know the labels used to select `ServiceMonitor` by a `Prometheus` crd.
 We are going to provide these labels in `spec.monitor.prometheus.labels` field of PgBouncer crd so that KubeDB creates `ServiceMonitor` object accordingly.

-As a prerequisite, we need to have CoreOS prometheus-operator running, and a prometheus server created to monitor PgBouncer exporter.
+As a prerequisite, we need to have Prometheus operator running, and a prometheus server created to monitor PgBouncer exporter.
 In this tutorial we are going to use a prometheus server named `promethus` in `monitoring` namespace.
-You can use the following to install `CoreOS Prometheus Operator`.
+You can use the following to install `Prometheus operator`.

 ```console
 $ kubectl apply -f https://raw.githubusercontent.com/appscode/third-party-tools/master/monitoring/prometheus/coreos-operator/artifacts/operator.yaml